-The loan portfolio stood at 2 300 billion SEK at year end 2019, compared to shareholder’s equity worth about 160 billion.
+The loan portfolio stood at 2 300 billion SEK at year-end 2019, compared to shareholder’s equity worth about 160 billion.
 The right side of the balance sheet shows the tiny equity compared to the liabilities.
-Leverage is the friend of a prudent and conservative management, while an enemy of the reckless risk takers: the equity can be wiped out pretty fast.
+Leverage is the friend of prudent and conservative management, while an enemy of the reckless risk-takers: the equity can be wiped out pretty fast.
 However, the figure above overestimates the liabilities because there is a corresponding asset and the two might cancel each other out.

 No other bank in the world has a higher rating than Handelsbanken in terms of bank ratings from Fitch, Moody’s and Standard & Poor’s.
 Moody’s has Handelsbanken at a2.
 Other Scandinavian banks are at a3 or baa2 (Danske Bank).
 This ensures the lowest funding costs compared to peers.
 Furthermore, the bank is funded to manage for at least 12 months under stressed conditions without borrowing any new funds in the financial markets.